 Benefit: Increases your stamina

-However, given the fact that red cells play a key role in increasing stamina, by being responsible for transporting oxygen to the muscles, it’s only obvious that having a lot of them, thanks to Polycythemia vera, would be a great asset to anyone looking to finish a marathon.
+However, given the fact that red cells play a key role in increasing stamina, by being responsible for transporting oxygen to the muscles, it’s only obvious that having a lot of them, thanks to Secondary Polycythemia, would be a great asset to anyone looking to finish a marathon.

-Of course, like any other disease, Polycythemia vera is not a desirable condition but, in some circumstances, it might help the sufferer to compete shoulder-to-shoulder with world-class athletes, with no previous training.
+Of course, like any other disease, Secondary Polycythemia is not a desirable condition but, in some circumstances, it might help the sufferer to compete shoulder-to-shoulder with world-class athletes, with no previous training.

 5. Huntington’s Disease

 Huntington’s Disease is an incurable genetic condition, that causes the degeneration of nerve cells in certain parts of the brain.
 This leading to shattering complications, like significant declines in cognitive functions and psychiatric abnormalities.

 However, following a recent Swedish medical study carried on 1510 patients for a period of over 39 years, the scientist concluded that patients suffering from Huntington’s Disease are far less prone to develop cancer than healthy people.